 If you are considering installing real hardwood in a basement, an engineered hardwood floor should be your only consideration – in conjunction with a dimpled membrane!
 The membrane will help protect the floor from vapour migration coming up from the concrete slab.
 It will also protect from minor leaks – as we found out when one of our pipes burst a year after this install!
 Continue reading

 More and more people are realizing that you can customize IKEA cabinets.
 Even the most experienced carpenters we know buy IKEA boxes and then build their own doors.
 You just can’t beat the price or convenience.
 So that’s exactly what we started with when we renovated the laundry room in our basement!
+Our laundry room makeover will show you how to customize and install Ikea cabinets.
 Continue reading

 When we built the mancave and craft studio in the basement, double door access was a must have so we could easily move my industrial equipment into the space.
 We used a sliding door kit elsewhere in the house and were so happy with the result that it was a no-brainer to install a similar system in our basement.
 This time, we chose to do pocket doors since we were dealing with new construction.
 Continue reading